-Jane Malcolm-Davies is currently associate professor at the Centre for Textile Research, University of Copenhagen, where she works with THREAD, a refugee integration initiative funded by the Innovation Fund Denmark, and is a collaborator in Beasts2Craft, an EU-funded advanced research project investigating parchment as evidence for historical sheep husbandry.
-Jane was a Marie Skłodowska Curie Fellow at CTR from 2015 to 2017.
+Jane Malcolm-Davies is associate professor at The Globe Institute, University of Copenhagen, where she works with collaborator in Beasts2Craft, an EU-funded research project investigating parchment as evidence for historical sheep husbandry.
+She was manager of THREAD, a refugee integration initiative funded by the Innovation Fund Denmark (2017 to 2019), and a Marie Skłodowska Curie Fellow at the Centre for Textile Research, Copenhagen, from 2015 to 2017.
 Her project Knitting in Early Modern Europe (KEME) developed a new protocol for recording historical evidence for knitting, published an online database of evidence for this under-researched textile production process focusing on knitted caps, and ran an experimental history project with a team of citizen scientists.
 Jane studied the CIETA textile analysis course at the Musée des Tissues in Lyon, France and continues to work on ways to integrate Analytical Tools for Organic Material Studies (ATOMS) into textile research.
 She was senior post-doctoral research fellow for the ERC project Refashioning the Renaissance at Aalto University, Helsinki, a postdoctoral research fellow at the Centre for Interpretation Studies, University of the Highlands & Islands and the Textile Conservation Centre, University of Southampton, where she developed an online database of Tudor effigies.
 Jane lectured in entrepreneurship and heritage management at the University of Surrey, introduced costumed interpreters at Hampton Court Palace (1992 to 2004), coordinated training for the front-of-house team at Buckingham Palace each summer (2000 to 2010), and coached volunteer guides for the new National Army Museum in London.
 Jane’s doctoral work was on the design of visitor experiences at heritage sites.
 She developed a method for benchmarking the impact of costumed interpretation on visitors’ perceptions of their experiences.
 Her first degree was in journalism, and she holds postgraduate diplomas in heritage interpretation and law.
 Jane sits on the editorial board of the Journal of Dress History and the Archaeological Textiles Review.
 A list of Jane’s most recent publications is available here.
 Jane was awarded an Agnes Geijer Foundation scholarship to continue her work on Early Modern knitted garments in June 2019.Visit website

 Ninya Mikhaila established her business making reconstructions of historic costumes for museums and heritage sites in 1994 after gaining a Higher National Diploma in Costume Interpretation at the London College of Fashion.
-Her clients include Historic Royal Palaces, The Royal Armouries, The National Trust, English Heritage, The National Archives and Gainsborough’s House.
-Ninya also led Nottingham University’s recent course on the social history of Tudor dress and is currently featured in a BBC television series A Stitch in Time, which looks at what reconstructing period clothes can tell us about people in the past.
+Her clients include Historic Royal Palaces, The Royal Armouries, The National Trust, English Heritage, The National Archives and The Royal Collection.
+Ninya featured in a six-part BBC television series A Stitch in Time, which looks at what reconstructing period clothes can tell us about people in the past.
+Ninya recently made the clothing worn by Harry Lloyd as Richard III in the 2022 film The Lost King.
 Ninya is married to Michael Perry.
 They live in Nottingham with their two children.Visit website

 Caroline Johnson (author) is co-director of JMD&Co and was responsible for researching and supervising the reproduction costumes used at Hampton Court Palace and other historic sites from 1992 to 2004.
 Caroline specialises in research into documentary evidence and primary sources on Tudor costume.
 Caroline is a former trustee of The Costume Society, has been chairman and secretary of the Southern Counties Costume Society.Visit website